 She is in her mid-30s, married and has two young children;

 Kelvin Thuku, Programme Coordinator.

-Kelvin has been the Computer Lab Instructor and office IT resource since April 2013.
+Kelvin has been the Computer Lab Instructor and ICT Coordinator since April 2013.
 He has trained in Information Technology and Technical Education where he specialized in computer hardware repair and maintenance, software development and maintenance, ICT training, networking and database management among others.

 Kelvin was raised by a single mother in Kangemi slum in Nairobi.
 After high school he was supported by an uncle for his college education.
 This taught him the value of education support and he worked hard so as not to let his uncle down.
 His biggest academic achievement was when he was named the best student in Kenya Technical Trainers College.

 Kelvin enjoys teaching computer knowledge to students and aspires to inspire them by offering the best computer training he can.
 He also feels that the organization is giving hope to children just as he was given hope by his uncle.
 Kelvin believes that the biggest gift you can give to your kids is education because knowledge is power.
 He feels this this is being realized in NRCA he sees that education has opened employment opportunities to the vulnerable students in the program.
 Kelvin delights in being a part of the NRCA mission and sees it coming to life.

-Kelvin is also the Saturday Program and August Camp co-coordinator.
+Kelvin is also the Saturday and August Camp Programme Co-coordinator.
 He enjoys playing with the kids as he sees it bringing joy to their lives.
 His most satisfying moments are when his students accomplish something great in computer classes.